mindkin/hourfleet/docs/youconfigure.md

 			}
 		}
 	},
-	"Navigation": { // URL's that are linked to from your operational site to your own website "HomeUrl": "http://www.acmerides.com",
+	"Navigation": { // URL's that are linked to from your app to your own website "HomeUrl": "http://www.acmerides.com",
 		"AboutUrl": "http://www.acmerides.com/about",
 		"ContactUrl": "http://www.acmerides.com/contact",